Elections New Brunswick

 No Media at the Polls: No media representatives are allowed in any polling stations in respect of District Education Council elections.

-A District Education Council candidate may appoint one qualified voter in the school district to be a scrutineer at each polling station (including advance polls), to be present while the votes are cast and counted.
+A candidate may appoint one qualified voter to be a scrutineer at each polling station where the candidate is on the ballot (including advance polls), to be present while the votes are cast and counted.
 Scrutineers are not paid by the Province, and there must not be more than one scrutineer for a candidate at a polling station at any time.
-A scrutineer must be appointed in writing, using the Appointment of Scrutineer form.
+A scrutineer must be appointed in writing, using the Appointment of Candidate’s Representative form.
+Elections NB provides an Information for Scrutineers booklet on its website containing information about the electoral process.

 Voting results determined and reported after the polls close on election day are “unofficial results”.
-On the second day following the election, the Returning Officer will determine the official number of votes for each candidate and any plebiscite question, and declare the official results of the elections by completing a Declaration After the Poll Has Been Taken for each election for which the returning officer is responsible.
+On the second day following the election, the Municipal Returning Officer will determine the official number of votes for each candidate and any plebiscite question, and declare the official results of the elections by completing a Declaration After the Poll Has Been Taken for each election for which the Municipal Returning Officer is responsible.
 A copy of the Declaration will be given or mailed to each candidate and the original returned to Elections NB.

 If there is a tie in the number of votes for two or more candidates for the same office, the Municipal Returning Officer will recount the votes cast for such candidates in the presence of not less than two qualified voters (normally the affected candidates) and declare a winner.